Sinevia/laravel-vault/README.md

 # Laravel Vault

 A secure vault implementation for Laravel.
+It can be used directly, or attached to Laravel models.
+When attached to models it stores the values of the attributes securely in the Vault table.
+The attributes in the model's table only contain the corresponding Vault identifiers.

 ## Installation ##